SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

     * Host and Path Rules, and
     * Frontend configuration (which includes the certificate).

-    We need to configure each of these before the load-balancer can be created.
+    We now configure each of these, then create the load-balancer.

 1. Backend configuration:

     ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-backend1.png)

     Choose Backend services / Create a backend service.

-Give the backend service a name, e.g. "sparkpost-engagement-tracking".
+    * Give the backend service a name, e.g. "sparkpost-engagement-tracking".

-    ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-new-backend-group.png)

     * For "Backend type", choose "Internet network endpoint group".
     * For Protocol, choose "HTTPS".
 Leave "Named port" and "Timeout" at defaults.

+    ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-new-backend-group.png)

     * In the "New backend" dialog, choose "Create Internet network endpoint group".
 This will open a new browser tab.

 1. Give your "Network Endpoint Group" a name:

     ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-create-network-endpoint-group.png)

     * Set Default port to 443.
-    * On "Add through", select "Fully qualified domain name and port".
+    * On "Add through", leave this set at "Fully qualified domain name and port".
     * On "Fully qualified domain name", add the correct endpoint address for your service, see [here](#endpoints).
     * Select "Create".